Questions and Answers

 There are important differences in the non-theistic traditions, to be sure, but the similarities with the theistic traditions are yet deeper and far-reaching, and point to an underlying unity.
-Recent interfaith scholarship shows close correspondence between what is called ‘Dharamakaya’ in Buddhism and God in theistic religions.
+Recent interfaith scholarship shows close correspondence between ‘Dharamakaya’ in Buddhism and the Godhead in the theistic religions.
+The “three kayas” in Buddhism (nirmanakaya, sambhogakaya, and dharmakaya) correspond closely to the planes of creation, divinity, and the Godhead, respectively.
 Buddhist scholar B. Alan Wallace says that the cosmogonies of Vajrayana Buddhism, Hindu Vedanta, and Neoplatonic Christianity have so much in common that they can be regarded as different interpretations of a single theory.
-Islamic scholar Reza Shah-Kazemi makes a powerful case that the ultimate reality affirmed in Buddhism is none other than what monotheists call the essence of God, and his book is highly praised in the foreword by the Dalai Lama.
+Interfaith scholar Reza Shah-Kazemi makes a powerful case that the ultimate reality affirmed in Buddhism is none other than what monotheists call the essence of God, and his book is highly praised in the foreword by the Dalai Lama.
 As Zen master Thich Nhat Hanh puts it, there is not that much difference between Buddhism and Christianity; most of the boundaries we have created between them are artificial, because “truth has no boundaries.”

 How is science is catching up to metaphysics?
 What developments are leading the way?

 Science is slowly evolving, and coming to recognize that material existence is not the whole of reality.
 There are invisible dimensions of reality that shape what we observe and experience, yet which are difficult to measure in the laboratory.